Qualified Taxpayers Can Receive up to $6,242 by Filing with the IRS

 Taxpayers who qualify and claim the credit could pay less federal tax or even receive a refund.
 The maximum refund for the 2015 tax year is $6,242.
 Consumers can find more information about the EITC on NCUA’s consumer website, MyCreditUnion.gov (opens new window), which has a webpage dedicated to explaining the EITC (opens new window).

-NCUA is issuing this reminder in conjunction with EITC Awareness Day (opens new window), a nationwide effort to raise awareness about the EITC and the availability of free tax preparation assistance.
-Many credit unions offer their members help with preparing tax returns or participate in the Volunteer Income Tax Assistance (opens new window)program, an IRS-sponsored program that provides free tax-filing assistance.
+NCUA is issuing this reminder in conjunction with EITC Awareness Day (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , a nationwide effort to raise awareness about the EITC and the availability of free tax preparation assistance.
+Many credit unions offer their members help with preparing tax returns or participate in the Volunteer Income Tax Assistance (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) program, an IRS-sponsored program that provides free tax-filing assistance.
 Credit union members who would like help are encouraged to contact their credit union to find out what resources are available.

 The EITC is a benefit for working people with low to moderate income.
 Congress originally approved the tax credit in 1975 to partially offset the burden of Social Security taxes and to provide an incentive to work.
 Income and family size usually determine the amount of credit, but individuals without children may also qualify.